wp-plugins/easy-media-gallery/readme.txt

 The following are other recommended plugins by the author:

 * [Easy Notify Popup](http://wordpress.org/plugins/easy-notify-lite/) -  The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.
+* [Zedity](https://wordpress.org/plugins/zedity/) -  A revolutionary new editor to create your content easily, quickly and with unprecedented possibilities!
+Already available in multiple languages.

 == Installation ==